 - Reasonable expenses of the necessary medical care, treatment, and services

-The Oklahoma motorcycle crash lawyers at McIntyre Law in Oklahoma City and Tulsa are experienced and prepared to get you the maximum amount of recovery the law allows as a result of a motorcycle accident.
+At McIntyre Law, our motorcycle crash lawyers in Oklahoma City and Tulsa are experienced and prepared to get you the most compensation the law allows as the result of a motorcycle accident.

 What do I do if my loved one has died in an Oklahoma motorcycle wreck?

 Motor vehicle collisions are one of the leading preventable causes of death in the United States.
-In Oklahoma alone, we typically have over 80 motorcycle-related deaths each year.
-The Oklahoma motorcycle crash lawyers at McIntyre Law take our role as counselors of the law very serious in wrongful death actions.
-We’re here to listen to your story and provide you with legal guidance as well as listening to the heartache you and/or your family are going through.
+In Oklahoma alone, we typically have more than 80 motorcycle-related deaths each year.
+The Oklahoma motorcycle crash lawyers at McIntyre Law take our role as counselors of the law very seriously in wrongful death actions.
+We’re here to listen to your story and provide you with legal guidance.

-According to Oklahoma law, a wrongful death claim is when an individual dies due to the negligence or misconduct of another individual while driving a motorcycle.
-Oklahoma allows immediate family members of the deceased to file a wrongful death claim to recover damages from pain and suffering, lost wages, mental anguish, loss of companionship, medical costs, and other expenses.
+According to Oklahoma law, a wrongful death claim is when an individual dies due to the negligence or misconduct of another individual.
+Oklahoma allows immediate family members of the deceased to file a wrongful death claim to recover damages resulting from pain and suffering, lost wages, mental anguish, loss of companionship, medical costs, and other expenses.

-If you or a loved one has been the unfortunate victim of an accident anywhere in Oklahoma, the experienced motorcycle lawsuit attorneys from McIntyre Law are available to speak to you today.
+If you or a loved one has been the victim of an accident anywhere in Oklahoma, the experienced motorcycle lawsuit attorneys from McIntyre Law are available to speak to you today.

 Why should I hire a lawyer to represent me in a motorcycle accident case?

-The lawyers at McIntyre Law are experienced in dealing with various types of accidents and the insurance companies that regularly attempt to “low-ball” individuals who try to go through the claims process alone.
-We can guide you through the many different types of Oklahoma motorcycle accidents and help you avoid the pitfalls that may arise in your case.
-The attorneys at McIntyre Law know your time is precious and will attempt to force the insurance companies to speed up the process, whether that process is resolving your property damage or getting you the compensation you deserve for your injuries.
+The lawyers at McIntyre Law are experienced in dealing with various types of accidents — and the insurance companies that regularly attempt to lowball individuals who try to go through the claims process alone.
+We’ve seen every kind of motorcycle accident in Oklahoma and can help you avoid the pitfalls that may arise in your case.
+We know your time is precious and will attempt to force the insurance companies to speed up the process — whether that means resolving your property damage or getting you the compensation you deserve for your injuries.

-We also strive to provide our client’s with a worry-free approach to the claims process.
-You are retaining the services of an experienced attorney who has settled and/or litigated numerous Oklahoma motorcycle wreck claims.
-Our goal is to take the worry and pressure associated in dealing with adjusters completely away from our clients.
+We also try to provide our clients a worry-free experience during the claims process.
+You’re retaining the services of an experienced attorney who has settled and/or litigated numerous Oklahoma motorcycle wreck claims.
+You shouldn’t have to worry or feel pressured by adjusters; that’s what you hire us to do.

-Can I file an Oklahoma motorcycle wreck lawsuit without legal representation?
+Can I file a motorcycle wreck lawsuit in Oklahoma without legal representation?

-You can, and many people fear the prospect of paying an attorney for their services in a motorcycle wreck may keep them from seeking help.
-However, you should know that studies show that, on average, people who settle their motorcycle wreck claims with the help of an experienced attorney typically receive larger settlements even after fees for services have been deducted from the settlement amount.
+You can; it’s your choice.
+For many people, the thought of paying for an attorney’s services after a motorcycle wreck may keep them from seeking help.
+However, you should know that studies show that, on average, people who settle their motorcycle wreck claims with the help of an experienced attorney typically receive larger settlements, even after fees for services have been deducted from the settlement amount.
 And at McIntyre Law, we work on a contingency fee basis, so you won’t pay a dime until we win compensation for you.

 The only way to level the playing field against insurance adjusters, who are set on getting you to take less than what your claim is worth, is to retain the services of an experienced and aggressive Oklahoma motorcycle crash lawyer.

-What if the negligent driver does not have insurance?
+What if the negligent driver doesn’t have insurance?

-What areas of Oklahoma do McIntyre’s motorcycle accident attorneys practice in?
+Where in Oklahoma do McIntyre’s motorcycle accident attorneys practice?

-The Oklahoma personal injury attorneys in our office routinely handle cases throughout the state of Oklahoma.
-Our client representation covers the entire state of Oklahoma, in cities such as:
+The Oklahoma personal injury attorneys in our office routinely handle cases throughout the entire state of Oklahoma, including the following cities:

 - Oklahoma City